- ABOUT US

 Star ratings and accreditations are a great way to show your commitment to quality and help you meet your customers’ expectations.

 This section provides information about the various accreditations available nationally.
-You will also find guidance on the criteria, fees and how to apply here.
+Find guidance on the criteria, fees and how to apply.

-For Best Bar None, a national scheme to promote responsible drinking, please click here
+For Best Bar None, a national scheme to promote responsible drinking.

-Advice on food safety including Food Hygiene Rating scheme in Durham can be found here.
+Advice on food safety including Food Hygiene Rating scheme in Durham.

 Providing access for all is good business and can widen your market to new customers.
 This section guides you on everything you need to know as an inclusive tourism business.
 In general, this covers access statements, legislation and tools to assist you with the following: